scottkildall/Sonaqua_Dinacon/README.md

 The basic example.
 This one does not use Mozzi and also will output to the LED backpack.
 This is a great first tester.

 ######Sonaqua_Electric_Noise:
 A working example of Mozzi using analog input for current flow (usually through water).

-There may be a software glitch where a non-connection still makes a buzzing sound.
-May have to lower the threshhold reading for this to work properly.
+######Sonaqua_Heartbeat:
+A working example which uses the Adafruit heart rate sensor.
+BMP calculation is buggy

 ######Sonaqua_Detuned_Beats_Wash:
 In progress, using Sonaqua with Mozzi